Wedding Planning Countdown with Bombshell HQ

 This has to be factored into the choice of dress because colours are so important on the day, cascading down from the Bride’s wedding dress and shade of her dress; then to the Bridesmaids’ dresses; thereafter the proud Mother of the Bride and then onto the wonderful Mother of the Groom.

-Wedding protocol and etiquette is super important when it comes to colours, which is why we suggest having a conversation with the family to ensure that everyone adheres to the colour palette.
+Wedding protocol and etiquette are super important when it comes to colours, which is why we suggest having a conversation with the family to ensure that everyone adheres to the colour palette.
 It makes life so much easier and takes out the stress of worrying if your choice will complement the theme of the day.

 Can You Ever Wear Black to a Wedding?

-As women we often head straight to our comfort zones and opt for the black cocktail dress don’t we?
+As women, we often head straight to our comfort zones and opt for the black cocktail dress, don’t we?
 The question here is however, can black be worn at a wedding?
 Elaine Swann is a wedding etiquette expert and the founder of The Swann School of Protocol, and says: